marcolo0714-lgtm/Webpage-Controller/README.md

 `Webpage Controller` is a small browser automation utility built around `webtest.py`.
 It uses Playwright to launch Chromium, open a predefined URL, and let you run simple interactive commands against page elements.
-The script maintains a `BrowserSession` that wraps the browser context and tracks the current page, ensuring resilience to page closures or updates.
+The script maintains an active Playwright `page` object and a persistent browser context, allowing command-based control of the current tab and tab switching.

 ## What it does